elnappo/ansible-role-secure-openssh-server/README.md

 * Use StrictModes
 * Allow only KexAlgorithms, Ciphers and MACs which where recommended by [Secure Secure Shell](https://stribika.github.io/2015/01/04/secure-secure-shell.html)
 * Removes DSA and ECDSA host keys by default.
 Change  `ssh_remove_deprecated_server_keys` if this is not what you want.
+* Regenerates RSA host key if shorter than 4096 bits (default)
 * Disable password login by default which also sets `MaxAuthTries 1` and `LoginGraceTime 30`

 #### Recommended `~/.ssh/config`, `/etc/ssh/ssh_config`